yiisoft/yii2/docs/guide/structure-filters.md

 ### [[yii\filters\Cors|Cors]] <a name="cors"></a>

-Cross-origin resource sharing [CORS](https://developer.mozilla.org/fr/docs/HTTP/Access_control_CORS) is a mechanism that allows many resources (e.g. fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain the resource originated from.
+Cross-origin resource sharing [CORS](https://developer.mozilla.org/fr/docs/HTTP/Access_control_CORS) is a mechanism that allows many resources (e.g. fonts, JavaScript, etc.) on a Web page to be requested from another domain outside the domain the resource originated from.
 In particular, JavaScript's AJAX calls can use the XMLHttpRequest mechanism.
-Such "cross-domain" requests would otherwise be forbidden by web browsers, per the same origin security policy.
+Such "cross-domain" requests would otherwise be forbidden by Web browsers, per the same origin security policy.
 CORS defines a way in which the browser and the server can interact to determine whether or not to allow the cross-origin request.

 The [[yii\filters\Cors|Cors filter]] should be defined before Authentication / Authorization filters to make sure the CORS headers